18F/development-guide/pages/config.md

 The configuration file is called `_config.yml`.
 The first properties to update are `baseurl:`, which determines the top-level URL of your guide relative to the host; and `name:`, which appears as the guide's overall title.
-Make sure to set `baseurl:` to `/pages/` plus the name of your new guide's repository; this is important to ensure that it will be published correctly.
+Make sure to set `baseurl:` to the name of your new guide's repository; this is important to ensure that it will be published correctly.

 For example, for this template, these values are set to: